LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Full Prompts

 \section{Full Prompts}

 The following section outlines our prompts used for the experiments.
 These prompts were all given the exact same way to all models to compare models as effectively as possible.
 To note, we tried many different prompts during this project including persona prompting, chain of thought prompting, and more.
 Across initial experiments we determined that these prompts performed the best and therefore we ran primary experiments with them.
+Note: The prompt below uses the term 'annotator belief' as a shorthand label within the JSON output schema.
+In our framework, this corresponds to the belief recorded in the audio-only mental model trace, as described in Section 4.

 \definecolor{pastelblue}{RGB}{230,243,255}